 The author grew up in Detroit around the same time period, and once as a child was followed, perhaps in an abduction attempt, by an older man; another time, as a teenager, he was groomed by a different older man but thankfully remained unharmed, despite the lingering mental trauma.
 Here begins his perceived connection.

 He also suffered under an abusive father, one who seemingly continues to verbally and emotionally abuse and manipulate him in adulthood.
-At one point he files a FOIA about his dad, insinuating that he saw police stop him once so maybe he’s involved in the child murders, despite no evidence for this and never following up on what becomes of the FOIA.
+At one point he files a FOIA request about his dad, insinuating that he saw police stop him once so maybe he’s involved in the child murders, despite no evidence for this and never following up on what becomes of the FOIA request.
 It’s like what Chekhov said, if you hang a rifle on the wall in the first act, just leave it there for set decoration, no need to fire it.

 This memoir element divided the book for me.
 That’s partially on me – I knew what I was getting into, it’s clear from the synopsis this is memoir too.
 But despite the author’s methods of working his own story into the historical cold case, it didn’t feel right or fitting.
 And the stories he chooses to tell are so sad and unpleasant – and I don’t mean in the same way that the OCCK story is sad and unpleasant.
 Despite the author’s difficult childhood and the pain from various emotional traumas he’s clearly held for a lifetime, he does not come across sympathetically by sharing these things.